rahkum96/Credit-Risk-Modelling-in-Python/README.md

 ## More detail explanation
 Read in my blogs https://medium.com/mlearning-ai/credit-risk-modelling-in-python-7b21a0b794b1

+## Objective
-The objective of this article is to build a model to predict probability of person defaulting a loan.
+The objective of this project is to predict the probability of default on a given obligation, in this case, credit cards.
+This will allow the generation of strategies that minimize the risk of deterioration of the client's financial health.

 ## Approach
  1. Data preparation and Pre-processing